 I would definitely recommend online mentoring with Brightside to other universities.
 We have been continuously impressed by the innovation, service, and most importantly the positive impact this scheme has had on our mentees.
-It is easy to use, easy to recruit for and is a compliment to the other widening participation activities that we run.
+It is easy to use, easy to recruit for and is a complement to the other widening participation activities that we run.

 Brightside are one of the leading careers organisations and they have always had a strong commitment to evidence and evaluation.
 It is really exciting to see them taking this to the next level with the publication of their Theory of Change.

 The Brightside programme has really helped me because it has set realistic goals for me in what I can achieve and I feel confident and comfortable in being able to achieve this and more!
 In addition the programme has guided me to where I want to go in the future in terms of university and my future profession.
 This means I feel confident I will achieve the best I can with strong backing from the scheme.